Muhammad Raza Khan: Judicial and executive experience

 After passing the competitive examination, Khan joined the PCS (Judicial Branch) in 1975, as a Civil Judge, and was promoted as Senior Civil Judge in 1977.
 In 1980, he was made the Additional District & Sessions Judge and thereafter District & Sessions Judge in 1982.
-Upon the creation of the office of Ombudsmen in Pakistan Wafaqi Mohtasib secretariat he took charge as Director in 1983 and was subsequently promoted as Director General (Complaints) and held the post between 1987-1994.
-Between 1994-1995, he was appointed as Secretary, Attorney-General for Pakistan Office of Attorney-General of Pakistan (AGFP).
+Upon the creation of the office of Ombudsmen in Pakistan Wafaqi Mohtasib secretariat he took charge as Director in 1983 and was subsequently promoted as Director General (Complaints) and held the post between 1987 and 1994.
+Between 1994 and 1995, he was appointed as Secretary, Attorney-General for Pakistan Office of Attorney-General of Pakistan (AGFP).
 In 1994, he was appointed as Member, Federal Service Tribunal Federal Service Tribunal and he held this office till 1998.
 He assumed his duties at the Ministry of Law, Justice and Human Rights as Joint Secretary, in the year 2000 and was serving in the same capacity, till 2004, when he was elevated as Judge, Peshawar High Court.
 While still in service, in 2007, he was appointed as Federal Secretary, Ministry of Law, Justice and Human Rights and after keeping that charge, for little over a year, in 2008 he was elevated and sworn in as the Chief Justice, Peshawar High Court from where he retired upon attaining the age of superannuation, on 8 August 2008.